Our Leadership

 Kaitlyn Clougherty (She/Her)

-Vice President, Soprano 1 Section Leader
+Vice President, Student Director, Soprano 1 Section Leader

 What TCE means to me?